Universal Sampling Lower Bounds for Quantum Error Mitigation

 \textit{\textbf{Introduction}} --- As recent technological developments have started to realize controllable small-scale quantum devices, a central problem in quantum information science has been to pin down what can and cannot be accomplished with noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018quantum}.
 One of the most relevant issues in understanding the ultimate capability of quantum hardware is to characterize how well noise effects could be circumvented.
 This is especially so for NISQ devices, as today's quantum devices generally cannot accommodate full quantum error correction that requires scalable quantum architecture.
 As an alternative to quantum error correction, quantum error mitigation has recently attracted much attention as a potential tool to help NISQ devices realize useful applications~\cite{McArdle2020quantum,Endo2021hybrid}.
 It is thus of primary interest from practical and foundational viewpoints to understand the ultimate feasibility of quantum error mitigation.

-Unlike quantum error correction that uses many qubits and adaptive online feedback control, quantum error mitigation runs the available noisy quantum devices many times and applies postprocessing to the collected data, aiming to extract the classical information of interest.
-Therefore, the crucial quantity that determines the feasibility of quantum error mitigation is the \emph{sampling cost}, the number of times one needs to run the available noisy device to ensure the desired computational accuracy.
+Quantum error mitigation protocols generally involve running available noisy quantum devices many times.
+The collected data is then post-processed to infer classical information of interest.
+While this avoids the engineering challenge in error correction, it comes at the price of \emph{sampling cost} --- computational overhead in having to sample a noisy device many times.
+This sampling cost represents the crucial quantity determining the feasibility of quantum error mitigation.
 If the required sampling cost becomes too large, then such quantum error mitigation protocol becomes infeasible under a realistic time constraint.
-Various quantum error mitigation strategies proposed so far indeed face this problem --- they tend to require exponentially many samples with respect to the circuit size~\cite{Yuan2016simulating,Temme2017error,Li2017efficient,Endo2018practical,Bravyi2021mitigating}.
-The natural question then is whether there is a hope to come up with a new error mitigation that avoids this hurdle or this is a universal feature shared by all quantum error mitigation protocols.
+Various prominent quantum error mitigation methods face this problem, where sampling cost grows exponentially with circuit size~\cite{Yuan2016simulating,Temme2017error,Li2017efficient,Endo2018practical,Bravyi2021mitigating}.
+The crucial question then is whether there is hope to come up with a new error mitigation strategy that avoids this hurdle or if this is a universal feature shared by all quantum error mitigation protocols.
+To answer this question, we need a characterization of the sampling cost that is universally required for the general error-mitigation protocols, which has hitherto been unknown.